StefanManninen/StefanManninen/README.md

 - Avoid unnecessary dependencies and hidden complexity

 ### 🤖 AI usage
-- Used as a tool for analysis, validation and acceleration
+- Used for analysis, validation and acceleration
+- Not to blindly generate code
 - Never replaces understanding or control
 - No autonomous agents inside systems — logic should be explicit and traceable